CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 The IT operation SHOULD make sure that the client products used support a secure version of TLS.
 Clients SHOULD use cryptographic algorithms and key lengths that reflect the state of the art and the security requirements of the institution.

 New certificates SHOULD only be activated after checking the "fingerprint".
 Validation of certificates SHOULD be enabled in application programs such as browsers and email clients.
-Session Renegotiation and TLS Compression SHOULD be disabled.
+Session renegotiation and TLS compression SHOULD be disabled.

 #### SYS.2.1.A19 Restrictive rights assignment